dhananjaygr/Demosecurityinwiz/100-Foundation/dspm-overview-data-classifier.md

 ## Exercise: Create a custom data classifier

-Generate one or more custom classifiers that generates a data finding when a file contains a required sensitivity level.
+Create a single custom classifiers that generates a data finding when a file contains any required sensitivity level.